 The family may request an extension either orally or in writing prior to the end of the hardship exemption period.
 The PHA will extend relief for an additional 90-days, up to 360 days maximum, if the family demonstrates to the PHA's satisfaction that the family continues to qualify for the hardship exemption based on circumstances described above.
 The PHA will require updated verification based on the family's current circumstances.
 Additional extension(s) may be granted on a case-by-case basis provided the family continues to request extensions prior to the end of each hardship exemption period.
 Families must report if the circumstances that made the family eligible for the hardship exemption are no longer applicable.
-At any time, the PHA may terminate the hardship exemption.
+At any time, the PHA may terminate the hardship exemption if the PHA determines that the family no longer qualifies for the exemption.